Skip to Main Content

 • Ensure men and women have equal access to formal or informal mentoring opportunities

-• Measures to prevent harassment (including sexual harassment) in the workplace including Harassment (inclusive of sexual harassment) Policy, training managers, and making it safe and easy for employees to report and respond appropriately
+• Implementing measures to prevent harassment (including sexual harassment) in the workplace including Harassment (inclusive of sexual harassment) Policy, training managers, and making it safe and easy for employees to report and respond appropriately

 • Use structured interviews for recruitment and promotions to prevent bias and have diverse selection panels

-• Promote (internally and externally) the benefits of flexible working, and part time roles to attract more fathers who are looking to take a more active role in parenthood.
+• Promote the benefits of flexible working and part-time roles to attract those who are looking to take a more active role in parenthood

-• Support for employees experiencing menopause symptoms – including training and awareness of our policy.
+• Support for employees experiencing menopause symptoms – including training, awareness of our policy, and an internal employee resource group (ERG) to support one another

-• Review employee salaries annually to ensure that everyone is paid a wage that reflects industry and market averages.
-Investigating the introduction of pay bands for roles.
+• Review employee salaries annually to ensure that everyone is paid a wage that reflects industry and market averages

-• Ensure that employee progression paths are discussed on a regular and realistic basis.
+• Ensure that employee personal development and progression paths are discussed on a regular and realistic basis

 • Have female role models within Phoenix for those inside and outside our business to aspire to.
-We have promoted a new female MD, with the exiting female MD becoming Group CEO.
+We have a female MD and Group CEO

-• Continue to improve workplace flexibility for men and women by designing more flexible jobs and training line managers to manage flexible workers.
+• Continue to improve workplace flexibility for everyone by designing more flexible jobs and training line managers to manage flexible workers

-• Train all managers as part of the ‘Best of the Best’ leadership training program to manage people effectively, including the importance of leading by example, proactively tackling of conflict or inappropriate behaviour, and taking formal disciplinary action.
+• Train all managers as part of the ‘Best of the Best’ leadership training programme to manage people effectively, including the importance of leading by example, proactively tackling of conflict or inappropriate behaviour, and taking formal disciplinary action

 Declaration: